Best Place to Work Doesn’t Mean Best Place to Perk

 3. People Aren’t Magically Happy

-We face conflicts – probably at the same rate as any other HR department.
+We face conflicts – probably at the same rate as any other organization.
 The difference between a great culture and a mediocre one is how you work through those conflicts.

 4. You Get What You Give